What is MIG Welding? You’ll find out here through words, images, and a MIG welding introduction video what MIG welding is.

 Spatter are bits of molten metal that are a by product of MIG welding.

-I am not going to go into what Spatter is, and its causes and prevention here because I have two documents on the site that go into this subject in much more detail.
+You wont find out what Spatter is.
+And its causes and prevention here because you’ll find two documents on the site that go into this subject in much more detail.

 The first, “What is Spatter in Welding?
 And Why it Sucks” describes what spatter is all about and why it is a nuisance in welding.